ThaiNangTaniPolitics/thainangtani-politics-observatory/analysis/0021-governance-through-uncertainty.md

----
----
-# **0021 – The Architecture of Anticipation: Governance Through Uncertainty**
+## 0021 – The Architecture of Anticipation: Governance Through Uncertainty
 ### *How constitutional ambiguity becomes a mode of political regulation (2021–2026)*

 [Home](/thainangtani-politics-observatory/)